DLR-AMR/t8code_JOSS/paper.md

 Center.
 In \autoref{tab:t8code_runtimes}, [@holke_optimized_2021] we show that `t8code`'s ghost routine is exceptionally fast with proper scaling of up to 1.1 trillion mesh elements.
-Computing ghost layers around parallel domains is usually the most expensive of all mesh operation.
+Computing ghost layers around parallel domains is usually the most expensive of all mesh operations.
 Furthermore, in a prototype code [@Dreyer2021] implementing a high-order discontinuous Galerkin method (DG) for advection-diffusion equations on dynamically adaptive hexahedral meshes we can report of a 12 times speed-up compared to non-AMR meshes with only an